Hasnain17/Happy-Birthday-P1/README.md

-Here's a README file you can use for your GitHub project:
+Here's the full README file content with the `MainActivity` section rewritten to match the style of the `GreetingImage` section:

 ```markdown
 # Happy Birthday App